Thuggonaut/42IC_Ring01_Born2beRoot/README.md

 3. Find this line: `password		requisite		pam_deny.so`
     - Add to the end of that line `minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`
     - The line should now look like this: `password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`
-4. Save and Exit Vim
+4. Exit & Save Vim
 5. `sudo vim /etc/login.defs` to configure the Password Policy.
 6. Find this part `PASS_MAX_DAYS 9999 PASS_MIN_DAYS 0 PASS_WARN_AGE 7`.
 Edit that part to:
     - `PASS_MAX_DAYS 30`